Nelo Vingada: Malaysia

 On 15 May 2017, Vingada was officially announced as the new head coach of Malaysia national football team with a difficult task to revive Malaysian football.
 He also took his trusted partner Francisco Jose Bruto da Costa as his deputy.
 His first match was in the 2019 Asian Cup qualifiers against Lebanon, which ended in a 1–2 defeat.
 His second match was in the friendly match against Syria national football team, which ended in a 1–2 defeat at Hang Jebat Stadium Melaka.

 Vingada stepped down as head coach of Malaysia on 6 December 2017 by mutual consent with Football Association of Malaysia, after not winning any of his seven games in charge, and failure to qualify to the 2019 AFC Asian Cup.

 Return to Iran

 On 11 January 2019, Vingada rejoined the coaching staff of Iran national football team, who are participating in the 2019 AFC Asian Cup, and reunite with Queiroz.

 Kerala Blasters FC

 On 18 January 2019, it was announced that Vingada would be the new head coach of Kerala Blasters FC in the Indian Super League after the club sacked David James due to poor performances.
-With a win percent of less than 15, he too was sacked by the club at the end of the 2018–19 Indian Super League season.
+With a win percent of less than 15, he too was sacked by the club at the end of the 2018–19 Indian Super League.

+Return to Egypt

+In 2020, Vingada became the technical director of the Egyptian national team, a position he held until April 2022, following the dismissal of head coach Carlos Queiroz.